Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey: Experiments

-\textbf{Results on Image Super-resolution.}The experimental results for supervised diffusion model-based IR models on 4x image super-resolution are listed in Table~\ref{tab:sm-sr}, which are tested on the DIV2K~\cite{DIV2K} and Urban100~\cite{huang2015single-urban100} datasets.
-We find that Resdiff~\cite{shang2023resdiff} perform exceptionally well on PSNR and SSIM, with a roughly 0.5dB improvement over other diffusion models in terms of PSNR.
+The experimental results for supervised diffusion model-based IR models on 4$\times$ image super-resolution are listed in Table~\ref{tab:supervised_results}, which are tested on the DIV2K \citep{DIV2K} and Urban100 \citep{huang2015single-urban100} datasets with the original image.
+Among supervised DM-based SR methods, we can find that Resdiff \citep{shang2023resdiff} performs exceptionally well on PSNR, SSIM, LPIPS, and FID on DIV2K and Urban100, with a roughly 0.76dB improvement over other diffusion models in terms of PSNR.
 This is because Resdiff utilizes the diffusion model to generate residual information and uses pre-processed images for conditional generation, thereby ensuring the consistency of the restored image with the high-resolution image at the pixel level.
-In contrast, IDM~\cite{IDM} and CDPMSR~\cite{niu2023cdpmsr} perform well on subjective metrics.
-They leverage preprocessed images or preprocessed features as conditional input, which are demonstrated to have beneficial impacts on perceptual quality.
-In terms of model parameters, running time, and computational complexity, SRdiff outperforms IDM and SR3 by a significant margin.
-The generation of a single image by SRdiff takes 43.5 seconds, costing 84.22 GFlops and 13.2M parameters.
+In contrast, DiffBIR~\citep{lin2023diffbir} and SUPIR~\citep{yu2024scaling-SUPIR} are devoted to solving real-world image restoration, thereby achieving better perceptual quality in RealSR, DRealSR datasets as shown in Table~\ref{table:results-real}.
+For sampling efficiency, ResShit only needs 15 sampling steps, while others need more than 50 sampling steps.
+The generation of a single image by SRdiff takes 4.5 seconds, costing 84.22 GFlops and 13.2M parameters.
 This is because SRDiff encodes the low-resolution image into latent space, which reduces the dimension of processing.
-In addition, it has 100 sampling steps, resulting faster sampling speed than the other two models.